 Casino gambling began in New England in 1986.
-In 2012, legislation was enacted in Rhode Island authorizing State operated table games to be conducted at Twin River, the State's largest video lottery facility.
-In June 2013, traditional card and dice games were added to video lottery terminals already at the facility.
-In December 2015 poker was added to the mix of table games offered.
+In June of 2013, casino table gaming opened at Twin River in Lincoln, Rhode Island, having passed statewide and local referenda in November 2012.
+The casino began offering traditional card and dice games to video lottery terminals already at the facility.
+In December 2015, poker was added to the mix of table games offered.

-In 2016, having passed statewide and local referenda, a facility owned by Twin River - Tiverton, LLC., was authorized to offer state-operated casino table games located in the Town of Tiverton, RI and is expected to commence operations in the fall of 2018.
+In 2016, having passed statewide and local referenda, a facility owned by Twin River - Tiverton, LLC., was authorized to offer state-operated casino table games located in the Town of Tiverton, Rhode Island and was in full operation in September 2018.